xflr6/graphviz/docs/api.rst

      |          formatter: The output formatter used for rendering
      |              (``'cairo'``, ``'gd'``, ...).
      |          neato_no_op: Neato layout engine no-op flag.
+     |          invert_axis: Invert the axis via the -y flag
      |          quiet (bool): Suppress ``stderr`` output
      |              from the layout subprocess.
      |          engine: Layout engine for rendering